British Values at St Matthew’s Catholic Primary School

 Tolerance of those of Different Faiths and Beliefs

 This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
-All students across the school learn about those of different faiths and beliefs as part of the creative curriculum.
-Each year, at least one half-term topic focuses on Britain’s cultural diversity.
-These topics have been titled ‘What makes us British?’ and ‘Brilliant Britain’.
-The creative curriculum is also used to focus in great detail on another religion/culture.
-The religion/culture studied varies from class to class so that the school as a whole explores many different religions/cultures from Buddhism to Sikhism.
-Supporting these sessions and the school curriculum are trips to different places of worship where our students gain valuable experience of other religions/cultures first hand.
+All students across the school learn about those of different faiths and beliefs as part of the Come and See RE curriculum.
+Supporting these sessions and the school’s wider curriculum are trips to different places of worship where our students gain valuable experience of other religions/cultures first hand.
 This is even extended to special food ‘theme’ days such as the Chinese New Year where the children enjoy Chinese food and learn about the Chinese culture.
-Furthermore, our Religious Education curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
-Each year, the children look in depth at two other religions.

 Should you feel that the school is not meeting this requirement, you should contact the School Office and request to express your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is undermining these values you should report this to the Headteacher.